stevethomp/danger-plugin-xcode-report/README.md

 generateXcodeReport({})
 ```

-In order for this plugin to see your results, danger-plugin-xcode-report expects json formatted results, provided by [xcpretty-json-formatter](https://github.com/marcelofabri/xcpretty-json-formatter).
+This plugin requires json formatted results provided by [xcpretty-json-formatter](https://github.com/marcelofabri/xcpretty-json-formatter).
 The default export directory is `./build/reports/errors.json`, which is where `danger-plugin-xcode-report` looks for it by default.
 If you change that just provide a different `pathToReport` in the options.

-Take a look at [XcodeReportOptions]() for the options you can provide to the pugin.=
+Take a look at [XcodeReportOptions](https://github.com/stevethomp/danger-plugin-xcode-report/blob/f6f51780fcd2c6988387d92639cfee98b548356a/src/index.ts#L15) for the options you can provide to the pugin.

 ## Changelog